Officials: 3 dead in Alabama, bringing storm death toll to 7

 Homes were damaged or destroyed in Missouri, Oklahoma and Arkansas on Friday, but no injuries were reported.
 Downed trees and power lines were widespread.

-More than 85,000 people without power in Alabama, according to Alabama Power.
 According to PowerOutage.us, Mississippi had more than 61,0000 power outages midday Saturday.
 About 35,000 customers were without power in Louisiana.
-Outages were reported from Texas to Michigan.

 In Tennessee, Memphis Light, Gas and Water said about 23,000 customers were without power Saturday morning.
 Damage was widespread throughout Shelby County, Tennessee’s most populous county that includes Memphis, including downed trees and power poles, some of which will need to be replaced, according to the utility.

 Entergy Arkansas reported nearly 42,000 power outages Saturday morning, mostly in the southeastern part of the state.
 Southwestern Electric Power Co. reported nearly 5,000 customers in East Texas were without power Saturday morning.